ToraenN/wikibots/README.md

 # Convert external links to interwiki
 For links to Guildwiki, Guild Wars Wiki and Speed Clear Wiki (as well as any 'external' links to other PvXwiki pages).

+# Convert gw: interwiki links to gww:
+Checks that page exists on GWW before converting the link.